New Mexico Court Records

 - Individuals who were not convicted in the criminal court

-- Individuals with minor crimes such as misdemeanors and violation of ordinances
+- Individuals with minor crimes, such as misdemeanors and violations of ordinances

-Below are the following requirements necessary before applying for record sealing:
+Below are the requirements necessary before applying for record sealing:

 - All potential applicants must not have been arrested or convicted of any serious crimes.
-Most importantly, the individual must not have any other crime on record after serving a sentence for the crime that is to be expunged as offenders that repeat their offenses cannot get their criminal records expunged at all.
+Most importantly, the individual must not have any other crime on record after serving a sentence for the crime that is to be expunged, as offenders who repeat their offenses cannot get their criminal records expunged at all.

-After the sentence, the person must then await the court to select a date-time.
-However, identity theft criminal record-holders can apply immediately after they have completed their sentence
+After the sentence, the person must then await the court to select a date and time.
+However, identity theft criminal record-holders can apply immediately after they have completed their sentence.

-Eligible applicants must select and fill the proper application form.
-Individuals should petition the district court where the person got convicted (for documents that were convicted) and hand notice of the application to both the arresting body and the district attorney.
-Courts typically consider the following before giving a verdict as to the petition for expungement:
+Eligible applicants must select and fill out the proper application form.
+Individuals should petition the district court where the person was convicted (for documents that were convicted) and hand notice of the application to both the arresting body and the district attorney.
+Courts typically consider the following before giving a verdict on the petition for expungement:

 - the severity and nature of the committed crime